ensomnatt/webfetch/docs/DOCS.md

 ### Frontend

-**webfetch uses the user's frontend**. it has basic frontend on the start, but the users can write their own frontends.
+**webfetch uses your custom frontend**. it comes with a basic frontend by default, but you can write your own one.

-**how to write my own frontend?** you need to go to the your config directory (e.g. ~/.config) and just write what you want.
+**how do i write my own frontend?**
+go to the your config directory (e.g., ~/.config/webfetch) and create the frontend files you want.
-in the *index.html* you can find a lines like a {{.Platform}} - yeah, you're right, you should add these lines in the your frontend.
+in *index.html* you'll find placeholders like a {{.Platform}}. you're right, you can use these in your custom frontend to display system info.

-**note: you can't use typescript, only javascript**
+**note: you can't use typescript, only javascript is supported**

 ### Backend

-today you can change only one thing in the backend, it's a port. to change port you need to go to the your config directory, find a *config.toml* file, open it and change the port number **with a :**
+currently, you can change one thing in the backend: the port.
+to change it, go to the your config directory, open a *config.toml* file and set the port **with a colon**:

-"4242" - **WRONG!!!!!!**
+- "4242" - **!!!!!!WRONG!!!!!!**
-":4242" - **yeah sweety :3**
+- ":4242" - **yeah sweety, good boy :3**